lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/All Feedback.md

 - space everything out (`m* pow(2, p-1)` vs `m * pow(2, p - 1)`)
 - (from lecture) include function prototypes for all of your functions, even if they're in a convenient order, for readability
 - function header comments don't need to be too long or detailed - just an overview
+- keep your variable and function names specific and clear, and make function comments more about the use of the function than what's actually happening code-wise - remember, we're abstracting away!
 - :) good use of whitespace to seperate everything
 ### Submition
 - file header comments should include a little bit on what the functions within do